 Does it make sense to rent out your vacation home for part of the year?
 How does it impact your tax deductions?

-Vacation Homes Rented Less than 15 Days
+Vacation Homes Rented Less than 15 days: Not Considered Rental Property

 If you rent vacation property out for less than 15 days during the year, it’s not treated as “rental property” at all.
 In the right circumstances, this can produce significant tax benefits.
 Any rent you receive isn’t included in your income for tax purposes (no matter how substantial the amount).